chapppy/Firmware-for-Relay-Card/README.md

 | PB6 | 7 | IN, no pullup |

 # Command set
 The command is passed via emulated serial interface (visible as COMx in Windows).
 The port has description “STMicroelectronics Virtual COM”.
-The baud rate is autodetected by STM kit.
+The baud rate is autodetected by STM32 microcontroller.
 Recommended is 9600.

 ## Enable pin
-It set pin to logical 1
+It sets pin to logical 1
 Command: `Enable x[, n]\r`
 x stands for symbolic name of pin.

 example: `Enable 1, 2\r`  Sets  PC7 and PC8 to logical 1

 ## Disable pin
-It set pin to logical 0
+It sets pin to logical 0
 Command: `Disable x[, n]\r`
 x stands for symbolic name of pin.